fork-dev/Docs/README.md

 </div>

-This is a user contributed documentation for Fork.
-Right now there's no much content, but we'll see how this work out in the future.
+This is user-contributed documentation for Fork.
+Right now there's not much content, but we'll see how this works out in the future.

 ## Table of Contents